Accelerated First-Order Optimization under Nonlinear Constraints: Velocity Constraints

 The fundamental idea of this work is to express constraints in terms of the forward increment or velocity of our algorithms instead of constraining the iterates or positions directly.
 As we will see shortly, this naturally leads to local, sparse and convex approximations of the feasible set.
 Our treatment builds upon \citet{ownWorkC}, which focused on gradient descent and gradient flow, whereas this work focuses on accelerated gradient algorithms.
-In order to simplify the presentation, we begin with a brief review of this earlier work.
-The section ends with deriving a non-asymptotic linear convergence rate for the resulting gradient-descent algorithm, something which was missing in \cite{ownWorkC}.
-This will also set the stage for deriving accelerated rates in Sec.~\ref{Sec:ConvAnal}.
+The section briefly summarizes the results from \cite{ownWorkC} in order to set the stage for deriving accelerated algorithms in Sec.~\ref{Sec:AGF} and quantify their convergence rates in Sec.~\ref{Sec:ConvAnal}.

 We model an optimization algorithm as a continuous-time or discrete-time dynamical system, whose equilibria correspond to the stationary points of \eqref{eq:fundProb}.
 In continuous time, the configuration of the system will be denoted by a function $x: [0,\infty) \rightarrow \mathbb{R}^n$, which is assumed to be absolutely continuous.
 A fundamental observation, lying at the heart of the current research, is that the constraint $x(t) \in C$, for all $t\geq 0$, is equivalent to the constraint $\dot{x}(t)^+ \in T_C(x(t))$, for all $t\geq 0$, $x(0) \in C$, where $T_C(x(t))$ denotes the tangent cone (in the sense of Clarke) of the set $C$ at $x(t) \in \mathbb{R}^n$, and $\dot{x}(t)^+$ denotes the forward velocity: $\dot{x}(t)^+:= \lim_{\dt\downarrow 0} (x(t+\dt)-x(t))/\dt$.
 The tangent cone $T_C(x)$ is defined as the set of all vectors $v$ such that $(x_k-x)/t_k \rightarrow v$ for two sequences $x_k\in C$ and $t_k\geq 0$ with $x_k\rightarrow x$, $t_k \rightarrow 0$.
 Provided that a constraint qualification holds (for example Mangasarian-Fromovitz or Abadie constraint qualification), the tangent cone can be expressed as